 Ben Garvin shot and edited several online videos for Black Gold Boom in 2012.
 He is a photojournalist at KARE 11-TV in Minneapolis, Minnesota.
 He was named 2010 Journalist of the Year by the Minnesota Society professional journalists and 2007 Minnesota Photographer of the Year by the Minnesota Press Photographers Association.
 He also produced this crazy popular YouTube video.

-Diane Richard is a reporter and radio producer.
-She is a senior producer at 2 below zero, a public media nonprofit.
+Diane Richard reported several radio stories for Black Gold Boom in 2012.
+She is a reporter and senior producer at 2 below zero, a public media nonprofit.
 She has won a pair of Edward R. Murrow awards, a Sigma Delta Chi award and a PRNDI award for radio documentaries produced with Todd Melby.